dwmw2/PD-Stepper-Blinds/README.md

 ### 4. Motor Housing

-- Pass the motor cable through the cable hole, then attach the base plate to the motor using the hex standoffs.
-Use two short (5-6mm) standoffs in the corners where the outer assembly is screwed together, and two longer (8mm) standoffs in the corners which will be used to screw the outer to this piece.
+- Pass the motor cable through the cable hole, then attach the Base Plate to the motor using the hex standoffs.
+Use two short (5-6mm) standoffs in the corners where the Outer assembly is screwed together, and two longer (8mm) standoffs in the corners which will be used to screw the Inner to this piece.
-- You will have to turn the standoffs by a few degrees to the correct orientation such that the outer piece fits over them.
-The outer piece itself can be used as a spanner for that purpose.
-The outer piece then pushes over the standoffs and guide posts.
+- You will have to turn the standoffs by a few degrees to the correct orientation such that the Inner piece fits over them.
+The Inner piece itself can be used as a spanner for that purpose.
+The Inner piece then pushes over the standoffs and guide posts.
-- Offer the outer assembly up to this to check that it all fits together.
+- Offer the Outer assembly up to this to check that it all fits together.

 ![Motor Assembly](images/PXL_20250329_155254375.MP.webp)

 ### 5. Gear Installation

-- Push the gear onto the motor shaft, and push the encoder magnet from the PD-Stepper kit into the front of the gear as shown.
+- Push the Gear onto the motor shaft, and push the encoder magnet from the PD-Stepper kit into the front of the Gear as shown.

 ### 6. Final Assembly

-- Two 25mm bolts go through the other corners of the outer assembly to secure it to the backing plate, with the blind cord inside.
+- Two 25mm bolts go through the other corners of the Outer assembly to secure it to the Base Plate, with the blind cord inside.

 ![Final Assembly](images/PXL_20250329_202715522.MP.webp)